-Traffic congestion is the number one local issue in North Vancouver, reflecting the impact it’s having on the local economy and everyday life across North Vancouver.
+Traffic congestion is the number one local issue in North Vancouver, reflecting the impact it’s having on the local economy and everyday life across the North Shore.

-The problem seems to have become worse quite quickly.
+The problem seems to have become worse quickly.
 Could we have seen this coming?

-It may be obvious to the average citizen this needs to happen, but it won’t happen unless there is a real change in direction at City Hall.
+That may sound like just commonsense to you, but it won’t happen unless there is a real change in direction at City Hall.

 ps.
-It’s ironic that in 1906, the year before the City was carved out of the District, a street trolley car system was started that eventually took passengers from the foot of Lonsdale west to Capilano River and east to the end of Lynn Valley road.
-There were only 2,000 people living in North Vancouver at the time but it seems density wasn’t a precondition then as it is today.
+It’s ironic that in 1906, the year before the City was carved out of the District and only about 2,000 people were living here, a street trolley car system took passengers from the foot of Lonsdale west to Capilano River and east to the end of Lynn Valley road.
+So much for ‘density before transit’!